17 Best Help Desk Metrics and KPIs to Measure and Track in 2025

 1. First Response Time (FRT)

-First Response Time measures the total time elapsed from the moment a customer reaches out with a query/issue, till the time a support agent responds to them.
-It plays a crucial role in shaping your customers’ opinion of your brand and establishes whether or not you’re a business that pays attention to what their customers have to say.
+First Response Time refers to the total time elapsed from the moment a customer reaches out with a query/issue, till the time a support agent responds to them.

 How to measure it:

-Take the total of the first response time for all tickets in a set period (say, a month) and divide it by the total number of tickets in that same time period.
+Add up the first response times for all tickets in a given period (e.g., a month), then divide by the total number of tickets.

 Note: Automated responses like “We’ve received your query and we’ll get back to you in 3-4 working days” are not relevant here.
 When companies measure First Response Time, they only consider the first response sent by a human customer support representative.